 What is Generative Engine Optimization (GEO)?

 GEO is the practice of optimizing content to be discovered and cited by AI-powered search engines like ChatGPT, Perplexity, and Google AI Overviews.
 Unlike traditional SEO (which optimizes for link clicks), GEO optimizes for AI citations — being the source an AI model references when answering a question.
-Princeton research shows specific GEO techniques boost visibility by 30-40% (Aggarwal et al., 2023).
+Research from IIT Delhi and Princeton shows specific GEO techniques can boost visibility by up to 40% (Aggarwal et al., GEO, 2023).

 How quickly will I see results from agent-readiness improvements?